 Further information: see the Course Structure Diagram.

-The Advanced Studies curriculum in English Philology encourages students to broaden their skills as well as their knowledge base and to learn to apply them to increasingly specific tasks.
-These goals are especially important in the Seminar and Thesis Workshop, which make up the core of the Advanced Studies package, equipping students with the formal and intellectual skills that are necessary for independent study and the writing of their Master's Thesis (their Pro Gradu Thesis).
-The wide range of elective courses at this level is specifically designed to allow students more opportunities to pursue their own interests in the field.
+The Advanced Studies package encourages students to broaden their skills as well as their knowledge base and to learn to apply them to increasingly specific tasks.
+These goals are especially important in the Master’s Seminar.
+After the thesis written for the Bachelor’s degree, it equips students with the formal and intellectual skills that are necessary for independent study and the writing of their Master’s Thesis (their Pro Gradu Thesis).
+The wide range of elective courses at this level is specifically designed to allow students more opportunities to pursue their own subject interests.

 After completing their Master's degree, the students